List of topics

 Registration

 The school aims at offering both a high-quality training program and deep interaction between attendants and course leaders.
 Therefore, seats for the school are limited to25.
-The deadline for submitting your application is the 1st of June 2024.
+The deadline for submitting your application is the 15th of May 2025.

 Admission